Jon-NJ/bookclub-plugin/help/page_rsvp.md

 ## Register for an event

-**Comment** - Occasionally it is useful to add a comment to your RSVP.
+**Comment** - *"Add a comment here."* Occasionally it is useful to add a comment to your RSVP.
 Perhaps you select *Maybe* and wish to add an explanation or perhaps people are being asked what they will bring to a potluck.
 This field is saved when you choose your RSVP and it will be shown after your name in the participant list.

 ### Responses - These reserve a seat (*Yes* or *Maybe*) or free a seat (*No*).